thehajime/asiabsdcon-1803/content.md

 - mTCP [NSDI 14'], SandStorm [SIGCOMM 14'], MirageOS [ASPLOS 13']
  - reimplementing network stack from scratch isn't practical
 - OSv [USENIX ATC 14'], libuinet,
- - porting is headache when you will track the latest code
+ - porting is a headache when you will track the latest code
 - Rump kernel [USENIX ATC 09']
  - more generic idea on NetBSD